 THANK YOU FOR YOUR PATIENCE AND UNDERSTANDING AT THIS TIME.

 - Those visitors allowed in the medical center will be screened before being allowed to visit patients.

 - Screening will consist of a list of questions to determine risk of illness.

 Inpatients with Suspected or Confirmed COVID-19

-- No visitors will be allowed for adult patients with suspected or confirmed COVID-19 at the medical center or in the ER, end of life situations will be approved by the attending physician.
+- No visitors will be allowed for adult patients with suspected or confirmed COVID-19 at the medical center or in the ER except for end of life and special needs situations as determined by the attending physician.

 - One designated visitor will be allowed for patients who are under 18 or who are dependent adults living with parents.
-The designated visitor must remain in the room.
+The designated visitor must remain in the patient room at all times.
 A guest tray will be provided for meals by calling Food Services at ext.
 3663.